hsenot/recRegistry/README.md

 # recRegistry

-A set of tools to machine read the REC registry data
+A set of tools to expose the REC registry data in JSON

 # Cloning